LeeKirkHawley/CWDocMgr/README.md

 Note that because I could not find a way to use database-based Identity in a WPF project, I had to rip it out and put in homegrown authentication.
 I have not yet updated the old CWDocMgr to match, so that project doesn’t currently compile.

-Also, to run it (if anybody's interested) you'll have to add some folders and update appsettings.json to match and provide a Sqlite database.
+Also, to run it (if anybody's interested) you'll have to add some folders and update appsettings.json to match and provide a Sqlite database, and install Tesseract and Ghostscript.
 I don't currently have db migrations written, so the tables will have to be set up by hand.
-Probably not worth the effort.